(See also Approach to Parasitic Infections.)

 Diagnosis of cutaneous larva migrans is based on the clinical manifestations.
 Ova are not present in the stool.

+Intestinal hookworm infection is treated with anthelminthic drugs.
 One of the following drugs may be used:

 General support and correction of iron deficiency anemia are needed if infection is heavy.

 Preventing unhygienic defecation and avoiding direct skin contact with the soil (eg, wearing shoes, using barriers when seated on the ground) are effective in preventing infection but difficult to implement in many endemic areas.
-Periodic mass treatment of susceptible populations at 3- to 4-mo intervals has been used in high-risk areas.
+Periodic mass treatment of susceptible populations at 3- to 4-month intervals has been used in high-risk areas.

 Risk of developing cutaneous larva migrans can be reduced by the following: